 Check the Paint and Bodywork

 Much of the allure of a collector vehicle is the paint and bodywork.
 While original paint in great condition is the gold standard, a good professional respray is nothing to keep you from spending your money.
 Just do your research to learn how a repaint affects the value before making an offer.

-In a technology-driven world where speed, efficiency and convenience are often the benchmarks for value and performance, we can easily lose sight of the fact that the journey really is the destination.
-I think automobile enthusiasts understand this better than most; our passion literally takes us places.
+In a technology-driven world where speed, efficiency, and convenience are often the benchmarks for value and performance, we can easily lose sight of the fact that the journey really is the destination.
+Automobile enthusiasts understand this better than most; our passion literally takes us places.

 We hope you find your perfect collectible car, but even if you don’t, enjoy the ride.

 - Shop Carfax Used Car Listings (1981 models or newer)

 - Buy a Carfax Vehicle History Report (1981 models or newer)

 - Future Classic Cars

 - How to Buy a Used Car